croose/swrcalc/README.md

     Antenna system efficiency: 85%
     Maximum power at tuner: 0.90x

 So those are a few examples to demonstrate how to use the tool.
-You can download the Python script [here](https://git.io/JTE5C).
-And check out WY2U's slides (linked above) for a more thorough explanation of antenna system dynamics.
+Check out WY2U's slides (linked above) for a more thorough explanation of antenna system dynamics.